Using drama to empower marginalised groups.

 Preventing child marriage in Nepal

 20 young female community activists were trained to use interactive theatre in their child marriage prevention campaigns in Dhading, Lamjung, Parsa and Surkhet Districts.
-Power holders including mayors, police chiefs, doctors and district council members are now attending interactive theatre performances and being asked what they can do to help prevent child marriage, and communities are reporting increased awareness of the dangers of early marriage.
+Power holders including mayors, police chiefs, doctors and district council members are now attending performances and being asked what they can do to help prevent child marriage, and communities are reporting increased awareness of the dangers of early marriage.

 Enabling open communication in Rwanda